opentracing-contrib/java-opentracing-walkthrough/README.md

 We also need walkthroughs for languages other than Golang.
 Feel free to reuse the client, protobufs, and other assets from here if you'd like to make one.

-For a more detailed explanation of OSS Instrumentation, check out the TurnKey Tracing proposal at http://bit.ly/turnkey-tracing.
+For a more detailed explanation of OSS Instrumentation, check out the Turnkey Tracing proposal at http://bit.ly/turnkey-tracing.

 _Aloha!_